KourosZanbouri/KourosZanbouri.github.io/content/english/post/1-Decentralized-Search.md

 ---
 title: "Bringing Decentralized Search to Decentralized Services"
 date: 2022-11-29T11:22:19+03:30
+description: Bringing Decentralized Search to Decentralized Services with DESEARCH and Kanban
 ---

 There was an interesting topic presented at Usenix OSDi 21 conference, which I summarized in one page :wink: .
 The main reference is indicated at the end of the summary.
 If you have the opportunity, I would definitely recommend reading the reference's complete version.
 Let's get started :heart_eyes::